agathis-project/salix-arctica/README.md

     Product Codes: PCB-1-(1)-1, PCA-1-(1)-1

-# AP-1 Root Module HW
+# Root Module HW

-## Idea
-### Abstract
+## 1. Abstract
-This root module is the first hardware component designed for the Agathis Gateway.
-It is the central processing unit build around a Linux running microprocessor.
-The root is build to support robust stacked systems, sharing a vertical interconnect trunk with the branch modules.
-The tree system is powered by an integrated stacked module.
-The root integrates a tree port Ethernet switch whereas the branch modules are specifically designed to interface with any communication medium.
+The root module is  the core component of the Agathis Gateway which is build by stacking the root module and branch modules, sharing a vertical interconnect sub-system.
+The root integrates a tree port Ethernet switch using two ports to connect directly with the external world and one internal port to connect - through the microprocessor - with a plurality of things over media interfaces located on branches.

-###Motivation:

-- Need to connect things with open source hardware.
-Not much to say about it; something is a mess out there and something is missing.
-The current PC oriented architecture was not ment for the job.

-### Rationale:
+## 2. Rationale:
+- As this is the first module of the Agathis Gateway, the rationale for this AP is made from a system perspective.

+**Current technology:**
-- By large, the communication interface for majority of things is one of the basic physical layer interfaces such us: UART, SPI, I2C, SDIO, USB and the ubiquitous GPIO.
+- By large, the interface used by majority of things is one of the basic physical layer interfaces such us: UART, SPI, I2C, SDIO, USB and the ubiquitous GPIO.

-- Even though todays microprocessors have these interfaces available, there is no open architecture supporting a modular scalable construction similar to what once PCI did with its implementation variants did for PC industry, but this time applied to the new set of interfaces listed above.
+- Altough today's microprocessors have these interfaces available for embedded applications, there is no architecture supporting a modular scalable construction.

-- Majority of things are out-there, not necessarily in controlled housed conditions; they need to deal with scarcity of power supply, harsh electrical and mechanical conditions, wide temperature and humidity range and corrosive mediums.
+- A large number of things located in uncontrolled environments; they need to deal with the scarcity of power supply, harsh electrical and mechanical conditions, wide temperature and humidity ranges and corrosive athmosphere.

+- Practically, there is no open scallable gateway designed to interface with things in these environments.

+- Current solutions to interface with things in un-controlled environments use industrial single boards computers assembled in custom solutions with limited or no scalability or field flexibility.

+**Agathis Gateway solution:**

+- **A stackable field reconfigurable gateway** that can adapt to evolving things and grow with their numbers and diversity.

+- **A gateway that talks the language of things**, be it UART, I2C, SPI, SDIO, USB, PCIe or even General Purpose IOs.

-- **Build a gateway that can be placed where the things are** - place no requirements on things.
+- **A gateway that can be installed where the things are** from the sea bed to Mars surface, from a floor plant to a deep mining operation.

-- Build a system that easily adapts to harsh environmental conditions, provides scalability and modularity in field conditions,**IS OPEN SOURCE** and wide open for optimal custom solutions**.
+- **An open source gateway** - that supports competitiveness and fast development of new interfaces with things.

-- First module of this gateway is this root module, as covered by herein.
+- First module of this gateway is the root module, as covered herein.

-### Compatibility
+### 3. Content

-At the time of editing this document:
-- A standard/specification for the trunk electrical interface is in the works.
-- A standard/specification for the mechanical interface is yet to be started.
-- A standard/specification for the electrical interface with the power module is yet to be started.

-## Design

-**Design goals and overall constraints and requirements:**
+#### 3.1.
+Design goals and overall constraints and requirements:
 - use devices with temperature range -40 to 85C or beyond; use of device variants manufactured for reduced temperature range such as 0-70C shall be limited to prototypes for functional development; product variants for lower